circa-0/OpenJK-Alt/README.md

 If you do not have a windows partition and need to download the game base.

+1. Download and install SDL2: open Terminal and enter the command `sudo apt-get install libsdl2-2.0`
-1. Download  and Install SteamCMD [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Linux) .
+2. Download  and Install SteamCMD [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Linux) .
-2. Set the download path using steamCMD, force_install_dir <path> .
+3. Set the download path using steamCMD, force_install_dir <path> .
-3. Using SteamCMD Set the platform to windows to download any windows game on steam. @sSteamCmdForcePlatformType "windows"
+4. Using SteamCMD Set the platform to windows to download any windows game on steam. @sSteamCmdForcePlatformType "windows"
-4. Using SteamCMD download the game,  app_update 6020.
+5. Using SteamCMD download the game,  app_update 6020.
-5. [Download the latest build](http://builds.openjk.org) for your operating system.
+6. [Download the latest build](http://builds.openjk.org) for your operating system.
-6. Extract the contents of the file into the Jedi Academy `GameData/` folder.
+7. Extract the contents of the file into the Jedi Academy `GameData/` folder.
 For Steam users, this will be in `<Steam Folder>/steamapps/common/Jedi Academy/GameData`.

 **OS X Instructions**